single-cell-data/TileDB-SOMA/apis/python/doc/annotation_matrix_group.md

 class AnnotationMatrixGroup(TileDBGroup)
 ```

 Nominally for soma obsm and varm.
+You can find element names using soma.obsm.keys(); you access
+elements using soma.obsm['X_pca'] etc., or soma.obsm.X_pca if you prefer.
+(The latter syntax is
+possible when the element name doesn't have dashes, dots, etc. in it.)

 <a id="tiledbsc.annotation_matrix_group.AnnotationMatrixGroup.__init__"></a>